-In Israel, they made sure to help Hamas maintain its prediction that no wide-scale operation was expected at the time.
-According to Yoav Galant, Commander of the Southern Command at the time of operation “Cast Lead”, one of the Command’s guiding assumptions was that Hamas was lacking in the area of strategic intelligence, since it relies solely on analysis of media reports in this context.
-This was in contrast to operational intelligence, in which Hamas operated observation points and also continuously studied confrontations with the IDF, which occurred frequently during 2007 – 2008, and from which the organization understood the IDF’s capabilities and operational patterns, thereby increasing its ability to cope with the IDF.
-According to Galant, this situation led Hamas to fail to identify in advance the intention to commence a wide-scale operation, since media reports in Israel during the period prior to the operation were replete with messages that terrorism could not be tamed through military means, and that the rocket fire was inevitable.
-This led Hamas to the recognition that a wide-scale Israeli operation was not likely.
+Israel made sure to help Hamas maintain its prediction that no wide-scale operation was expected at the time.
+According to Yoav Galant, Commander of the Southern Command at the time of Operation Cast Lead, one of the Command’s guiding assumptions was that Hamas was lacking in the area of strategic intelligence, since it relied solely on analysis of media reports in this context.
+This was in contrast to operational intelligence, in which Hamas operated observation points and continuously studied confrontations with the IDF, which occurred frequently during 2007 – 2008, and from which the organization understood the IDF’s capabilities and operational patterns, thereby increasing its ability to confront the IDF.
+According to Galant, this situation led Hamas to fail to identify the intention to commence a wide-scale operation in advance, since media reports in Israel during the period prior to the operation were replete with messages that terrorism could not be tamed through military means, and that the rocket fire was inevitable.
+This led Hamas to the conclusion that a wide-scale Israeli operation was not likely.

 On the other hand, on the Wednesday prior to the Israeli cabinet decision to commence the operation, there were leaks which caused Hamas to take precautionary measures and evacuate sites, some of which were designated for attack.
-In contrast, in the IDF information was strictly limited, and information about the expected attack was not even transferred to the operational wings (the Ugda Division and the General Headquarters) prior to the air attack which commenced the operation.
+In contrast, in the IDF information was strictly limited, and information about the expected attack was not even transferred to the operational wings (the Ugda Division and the General Headquarters) prior to the air attack which began the operation.
 This was taken into consideration in planning the operation, since the ground operation was not planned to occur until four days or more after the air raid, due to the need to transfer forces (who did not receive advance warning about the operation) from other fronts to the Gaza Strip.

-Misleading and deceitful actions by the Israeli political leadership also contributed: in a statement released at the end of the cabinet meeting held on Wednesday, three days before the beginning of the operation, there was just one line about the Gaza Strip, among a list of topics mentioned in the statement, the most prominent of which was making multiple Islamic organizations illegal.
+Misleading and deceptive actions by the Israeli political leadership also contributed: In a statement released at the end of the cabinet meeting held on Wednesday, three days before the beginning of the operation, there was just one line about the Gaza Strip among a list of topics mentioned in the statement, the most prominent of which was making multiple Islamic organizations illegal.
 Furthermore, on Thursday the Minister of Defense’s Office announced the opening of the crossings from Israel to the Strip and a permit to bring aid into the area.
 In addition, the Prime Minister’s Office announced that on the next Sunday there would be further discussions regarding a decision about an expected operation in the Gaza Strip.
-Additionally, part of the regular IDF soldiers along the Strip’s border were released for the Saturday on which the operation began, in order to give the impression of “business as usual”.
+Moreover, some of the regular IDF soldiers along the Strip’s border were released for the Saturday on which the operation began, in order to give the impression of “business as usual.”

-Israel had such a strong understanding of Hamas reliance on open source media, that although the ground operation was originally planned for the Thursday following the air attack, it was postponed until Friday due to unsuitable weather.
-Despite this, a report by the then Channel 2 military correspondent that the ground operation was expected to begin on Friday, led to its postponement until Saturday.
-All of this happened based on the assumption that when it comes to strategic aspects related to decision-making about beginning an operation or turning it into a ground operation – Hamas feeds on open source media, and therefore it stands to reason that they have received the information.
+Israel had a sufficiently robust understanding of Hamas reliance on open source media that although the ground operation was originally planned for the Thursday following the air attack, it was postponed until Friday due to unsuitable weather.
+However, a report by the then-Channel 2 military correspondent that the ground operation was expected to begin on Friday led to its postponement until Saturday.
+These maneuvers were based on the assumption that Hamas relies on open source media in strategic aspects of its decision-making about beginning an operation or turning it into a ground operation, and therefore it stands to reason that they have received the information.